A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

-While the Potts loss ensures local coloring consistency, it does not regulate the total number of colors used, which directly affects the number of transmissions in the MACC delivery phase.
-To encourage efficiency, we introduce a color-count regularization term that penalizes deviations between the estimated number of active colors in the soft assignments and the color number obtained from the DSatur algorithm.
-The overall training objective is thus
+which penalizes color overlap between adjacent vertices.
+Minimizing this loss reduces the probability that neighboring vertices are assigned the same color.
+Moreover, the loss is permutation-invariant with respect to color labels, since any permutation of the color indices yields the same objective value.
+Furthermore, the formulation is inherently scalable, as the loss is defined over local edge-wise interactions, resulting in a computational complexity that scales linearly with the number of edges.
+Moreover, the independent structure of these interactions enables fully parallelizable optimization across vertices, making it efficient for large-scale graphs and large color spaces.

-where $\beta$ balances the edge-level and global objectives.
-This combined loss enables the GNN to learn feasible, efficient colorings that respect the structure of the MACC delivery problem.
+To further encourage compact color usage, we introduce a color-count regularization term.
+For each graph $\mathcal{G}$ in a mini-batch $\mathcal{G}_B$, let $\widetilde{C}_{\mathcal{G}}$ denote the soft number of activated colors predicted by the GNN, and let $C_{\mathcal{G}}^{\star}$ denote the reference color number obtained from the DSatur algorithm.
+The color-count loss is defined as